championswimmer/hashnode-backups/clqwsqzf3000008jq2ezdfzlh.md

 ---

-I have been a longtime MX Master user.
-5+ years with the MX Master 2S and not 1+ with MX Master 3.
+I have been a long-time MX Master user.
+5+ years with the MX Master 2S and now 1+ with MX Master 3.
 (I do not use the 3S because it has a different kind of receiver that doesn't let me use the same receiver for MX Keys)

 One issue that has been plaguing me recently was that the cursor position was jittery, and when moving the mouse, the cursor was jumping around a bit.

-I noticed that it happend a lot more if I was having an additional external monitor attached.
+I noticed that it happened a lot more if I was having an additional external monitor attached.

 Just to note it down properly, here are the things I am using